vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The aspects represented by the remaining two heads of the Bhita sculpture, described by Kreisel as saumya and us.n.īs.in, agree with the two other aspects assigned to Maheśvara in the quoted Mahābhārata passage, if we are allowed to equate the face qualified as saumya by Kreisel with the one that in the Mahābhārata is said to sport with Umā (ramāmi).
-The relation to the quar ters remains problematic however; evidently the orientation of the us.n.īs.in and saumya faces were not yet fixeḍOn the basis of the text one would expect that the head with which he sports with Umā (said to face north), is placed opposite of the ugra face (said to face south), which position in the Bhita sculpture, how ever, is occupied by the turbaned head, which, according to our interpretation of the Mahābhārata text, should face west.
+The relation to the quar ters remains problematic however; evidently the orientation of the us.n.īs.in and saumya faces were not yet fixed.
+On the basis of the text one would expect that the head with which he sports with Umā (said to face north), is placed opposite of the ugra face (said to face south), which position in the Bhita sculpture, how ever, is occupied by the turbaned head, which, according to our interpretation of the Mahābhārata text, should face west.
 An us.n.īs.in head in the western quarter is indeed found in an early caturmukhaliṅga to which we turn now.

 The probably oldest Caturmukhali˙nga that